DroopyTersen/spscript/README.md

 #### Web
 - `web.info()` - Gets you the [SPWeb properties](https://msdn.microsoft.com/en-us/library/office/jj245288.aspx#properties) of your site
 - `web.subsites()` - Gets you all the sub sites and their [SPWeb properties](https://msdn.microsoft.com/en-us/library/office/jj245288.aspx#properties)
-- `web.permissions()` - Gets you an an array of permissions that have been setup for that site.
+- `web.permissions.getRoleAssignments()` - Gets you an an array of permissions that have been setup for that site.
 Each permission object has a `member` (the user or group) and a `roles` array (the permissions that user or group has).
-- `web.permissions(email)` - Looks up a user by their email address, then gets you a list of permissions that user has for your site.
+- `web.permissions.check(email)` - Looks up a user by their email address, then gets you a list of permissions that user has for your site.
 Similiar to "Check Permissions".

 #### Lists
 - `lists()` - gets you all the lists and libraries on your site and their [SPList properties](https://msdn.microsoft.com/en-us/library/office/jj245826.aspx#properties)